 Climb the Cliff to Visit Cape Horn

 Visitors to Cape Horn go ashore in their ship's Rigid Inflatable Boats (RIBs) and then have to cross a rocky beach and climb up several flights of slippery steps to reach the top of the cliff.
-As seen in the next group of photos, the view of the sea and surrounding island make the hike up the slippery steps worth the trip.
+The hike up the stairs isn't an easy one, but the view of the sea and surrounding island make it worth the effort.
 The stairs are next to funicular tracks that the naval base uses to bring up supplies.

 It takes about two or three hours to walk around Hornos Island on the wooden walkways and get your passport stamped.